Educate and raise awareness about substance use disorder.

 - Creating public education campaigns to help reduce bias and stigma, focusing on substance use disorder as a health concern rather than a moral or criminal issue.
 Stigma towards addiction and ignorance colors our nation’s approach to drugs, effectively blocking opportunities for treatment and change.

 - Educating and training journalists to reduce sensationalism in stories surrounding the disease of addiction, and to fairly cover the epidemic regardless of race, ethnicity, or income level.

 Changing the Language of Addiction

-Clinicians especially need to be aware of person-first language and avoid stigmatizing terms.
+Clinicians, pharmacists, and behavioral health experts especially need to be aware of person-first language and avoid stigmatizing terms.
 (American Society of Addiction Medicine)

 Words Matter One of the simplest ways anyone can help destigmatize substance use disorder is by talking about it in a non-judgemental way.
 Not sure what to say?
 SAFE Project highly recommends ADDICTIONARY, created by the Recovery Research Institute.